 1.2 The Customer acknowledges that there are no representations outside the Contract that have induced it to enter into the Contract, and the Contract constitutes the entire understanding between the parties for the provision of the Services.
 All other terms and conditions expressed or implied by statute or otherwise are excluded to the fullest extent permitted by law.

 1.3 Unless otherwise provided in these Conditions no modification of the Contract shall be effective unless agreed in writing by a duly authorised representative of IIRC.

-1.4 IIRC may from time to time amend these Conditions and any such amendment will be displayed at least one month prior to the implementation of the amendment.
-If the Customer is a consumer it may end the Contract by written notice at any time up to the date on which the amendment comes into force.
+1.4 IIRC may from time to time amend these Conditions and any such amendment will be notified on its website.
 Should the Customer place an Order or continue to use the Services following implementation of an amendment it will be deemed to have accepted the amendment.

 2. Obligations of the Customer

 2.1 The Customer shall not:

 2.1.1 transmit any data or otherwise use our products or services in a manner which, we consider in our discretion in any way involves or includes or relates to conduct that is unlawful (including breach of any applicable laws, statutes, regulations, standards or codes of conduct whether or not compulsory), harmful, threatening, a nuisance, abusive, harassing, tortuous, defamatory, vulgar, obscene, indecent, invasive of another’s privacy, hateful, inflammatory, racially, ethnically or otherwise objectionable;